moldham74/AussieCAS/index.md

 This website is a compilation of not only my work in the field of complexity/complex adaptive systems (CASs) and agent-based modelling (ABM) but also many of the works that have served as inspiration for me along the way.
 I have provided numerous links to videos and readings which I hope you will find useful.

-The website is updated regularly with new articles that I find and post on either my <a href="https://www.linkedin.com/in/oldhamma" target="blank">Linkedin</a> or <a href="https://twitter.com/maoldham74" target="blank">Twitter</a> sites.
+The website is updated regularly with new [articles](/articles) that I find and post on either my <a href="https://www.linkedin.com/in/oldhamma" target="blank">Linkedin</a> or <a href="https://twitter.com/maoldham74" target="blank">Twitter</a> sites.
 You may even wish to email me at oldhamma@gmail.com.

-## Intoduction to the author
+## Introduction to the author
+To make more informed investment decisions in an increasingly complex world, I have returned to university to study the emerging field of Computational Social Science (CSS).
+In particular I want to apply new interdisciplinary methods to gain a greater understanding of how financial markets behave and to explore the dynamics driving innovation.
+The details of how and why are contained on this website.

 ## What you will find:
 * **[_About me_](https://moldham74.github.io/AussieCAS/about.html)**: This page provides more details about me, including my academic and work background.
 I also provide a further explanation about what I am currently studying and why.